Aurynium/quantumcoloring/README.md

 In the current case, the number of colours is n=2.

 ## Files
-- `quantumcoloring.py` - main script
+- `colors2.py` - main script
-- `graph.txt` - input file
+- `graphs/*.txt` - example input files

 ## How to use:
+Usage:
+- `python3 colors2.py <graph file>`

-To enter an arbitrary graph, change the `graph.txt`.
-The format is an adjacency dictionary.
+For an arbitrary graph, the format is an adjacency dictionary.

 ## Sources:
 - [Python documentation](https://www.python.org/doc/)